-Question Answer Marks EITHER 4(a) In what ways, and with what dramatic effects, does Williams portray Tom as a victim in the play?
+Question Answer Marks EITHER 4(a) Discuss Williams's dramatic presentation of failure and its significance to the play.
 25 Mark according to the levels of response marking criteria.
-OR 4(b) Analyse the following extract, showing what it adds to your understanding of Williams's dramatic presentation of the Wingfield family in the play.
-You should pay close attention to language, tone and action in your answer.
+OR 4(b) Analyse the following extract, considering in what ways it is characteristic of Williams's dramatic methods and concerns in the play.
 25 Mark according to the levels of response marking criteria.